Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Measles in children - an acute infectious disease with fever, intoxication, catarrh of the upper respiratory tract and mucous membranes of the eyes, as well as a spotty-papular rash.
+Measles in children is an acute infectious disease with an increase in body temperature, intoxication, catarrh of the upper respiratory tract and mucous membranes of the eyes, as well as a maculopapular rash.

 ICD-10 code

-• 805.0 Measles, complicated by encephalitis (post-cutaneous encephalitis).
+• 805.0 Measles complicated by encephalitis (post-measles encephalitis).

-• 805.3 Measles, complicated by middle otitis media (post-root otitis media).
+• 805.3 Measles complicated by otitis media (post-measles otitis media).

 • 805.4 Measles with intestinal complications.